 The main reason for taking a short selling position is that you believe that the market price will come down in future.
 If it happens, you can buy stocks at a lower valuation and then return it to the lender.
 If it didn’t happen, you will be buying stocks at a higher valuation resulting in a loss for you.
-This means in short selling, traders are betting on the prices of a stock that it will drop in the future.
+This means in short selling, traders are betting on the prices of a stock that they believe will drop in future.

 Here are the steps in short selling;

 - The trader borrows stocks from a broker;

 - Sell those stocks in open market to get cash;

 - Wait for the stock to fall;